 Make Rosemary Herbal Infusion

 One important thing that I’ve learned is that herbal teas and herbal infusions are different.
-They can be made using the same ingredients but the amount of herb, how long it’s seeped in water, and the dosage make it different.
-The more of the herb used, the more medicinally potent it will be.
+They can be made using the same ingredients but the amount of herb, how long it’s steeped in water, and the dosage make it different.
+The more of the herb used, or the longer you brew it for, the more medicinally potent it will be.

 Rosemary Herbal Infusion

 1/4 cup dried rosemary (or 1/2 cup fresh)

 - Chop the rosemary into small pieces – you want to expose as much of the herb to water as possible.

 - Place the herb into a mason/Kilner jar or a teapot and cover it with one quart of boiling water.
 Leave to steep for at least 10-15 minutes.

 - Strain the herb out of the liquid and compost it.
 Drink the tea within a day.
 For acute issues (such as gas), drink 1/4 to 1/2 of a cup every thirty minutes throughout the day.